Bdmms/Audio-Tool/README.md

 # Audio-Tool
 Audio-Tool Project

-NOTE:
+NOTE: Some additional folders need to be created in the project folder

-  A folder named "tutorial" is needed for the archive class.
-A introductory document should be created as a test for the TutorialArchive class.
+- A folder named "tutorial" is needed for the archive class
+- A folder named "Images" is needed to hold the program images
+- A folder named "windowSetUp" is required for config information